Original - DO NOT REPORT TEST RESULTS HERE

 - (double check) if you edit the filearea with the source and upload another file with the same name as the source and choose to overwrite, all alias/shortcuts will now show the new file (don't forget to save changes before checking!)

-4. Make sure you receive warnings about unreachable sources and you can see the human-readable description of where the source was originally located
+- Verify that you receive warnings about unreachable sources and you can see the human-readable description of where the source was originally located.

-5. Make sure that referencing files are not present any more in fileareas.
-References to images/video from inside texteditor become broken links
+- Verify that the referencing files are not present any more in file areas.
+References to images/video from inside texteditor become broken links.